openstack/barbican/doc/source/contribute/database_migrations.rst

 Manually
 '''''''''

-1. Execute: ``bin/barbican-db-manage.py revision -m "<insert your change description here>"``
+1. Execute: ``barbican-db-manage revision -m "<insert your change description here>"``
 2. This will generate a new file in the ``barbican/model/migration/alembic_migrations/versions/`` folder, with this